Michael Graves: Architect

 In his early years as an architect, Graves did designs for home renovation projects in Princeton.
 In 1964 he founded the architectural firm of Michael Graves & Associate in Princeton and remained in public practice there until the end of his life.
 His firm maintained offices in Princeton, New Jersey, and in New York City, but his residence in Princeton served as his design studio, home office and library, and a place to display the many objects he collected during his world travels.
 Nicknamed "The Warehouse", it also displayed many of the household items he designed.
 After Graves's death, Kean University acquired his former home and studio in Princeton, along with two adjacent buildings.

 Modernist

+Graves spent much of the late 1960s and early 1970s designing modernist residences.